tradle/why-hypercore/FAQ.md

   Handling bad actors became a specialty of blockchains, and it was a huge win for the P2P movement.
 Yet, since blockchains serve as shared databases for the whole world, they come with limitations.
 They have high transaction costs, low throughput, can store only the miniscule amounts of data, and can't hold or process private data.
 To overcome these limitations some applications re-centralize, adding web servers, application servers and DB servers.
 Others try to remain pure P2P by using IPFS or Hypercore.

-Algorithms, that tackle bad connections, **but not bad actors** have evolved from the highly complex Paxos to a simpler RAFT, to PBFT, and finally, in the last 5-7 years, to CRDT.
+Algorithms, that tackle bad connections and reliability issues with compute and storage, **but not bad actors** have evolved from the highly complex Paxos to a simpler RAFT, to PBFT, and finally, in the last 5-7 years, to CRDT.
 CRTD is very lightweight and allows to operate leaderless multi-master, allowing each master to merging edits on the edge without any central coordination.
 This means no operators to run central service (Zookeeper, etcd, etc.) and handle complex cluster failure modes.
 CRDT, combined with HLC clocks, increases throughput with wait-free transaction ordering by avoiding any coordination between masters.

 Note that CRDT is quietly being used by AWS DynamoDB and Azure Cosmos - and if it is good enough for those web-scale databases, it is good enough for P2P.